Addiction Counseling Technician Diploma Program

 What Career Options Are Available In Addiction Counseling?

 Addiction Counseling is a broad field with many different career paths.
 Some of these career options include becoming a Mental Health Technician for an Addiction Center or serving as a Substance Abuse Counselor in a hospital environment.
 According to the Bureau of Labor Statistics, they estimate a 23% increase in these positions between 2018 and 2028 in Ohio.2 Addiction counselors are in demand across the country at treatment clinics, detox centers, hospitals, sober residences, schools and correctional facilities and with each passing year, the need continues to grow.

 This growing need is especially true in the Ohio area.
 According to the National Institute on Drug Abuse, “In 2017, Ohio had the second highest rate of drug overdose deaths involving opioids in the United States.
 There were 4,293 reported deaths—a rate of 39.2 deaths per 100,000 persons, compared to the average national rate of 14.6 deaths per 100,000 persons.”3

 How Do I Become An Addiction Counseling Technician?

 Stautzenberger College offers a pathway for those interested in becoming Addiction Counselors.
 In as little as 9 months, students can earn their Addiction Counseling Technician Diploma and start their career in this important and rewarding field.
 The objectives of the Addiction Counseling Technician program are to provide students with an academic foundation for a career in addiction counseling services.
 The skills learned can be applied in many settings including residential and outpatient counseling programs, employee wellness programs and hospital detox facilities.
-The overall objective of this academic program of study is to provide the student with both the academic and practical skills required for employment in a variety of settings in the addition counseling field.
+The overall objective of this academic program of study is to provide the student with both the academic and practical skills required for employment in a variety of settings in the addiction counseling field.
 A student can anticipate out-of-class activities that equal about two (2) hours for everyone (1) hour of lecture.
-Upon successful completion of this accredited program (see graduation requirements section of the catalog), students can seek or obtain entry level employment as an addiction counselor or in an addition counselor related field.
+Upon successful completion of this accredited program (see graduation requirements section of the catalog), students can seek or obtain entry level employment as an addiction counselor or in an addiction counselor related field.